 Thomas Write Rule

-Thus, from the above gist, this modification used in Thomas Write Rule in comparison to Basic TO protocol.
+Thus, from the above gist, this modification used in Thomas Write Rule in comparison to the Basic TO protocol.

 Reference: Database System Concepts, Fifth Edition [Silberschatz, Korth, Sudarshan], Chapter-16